-Applicants requesting Federal funding in this program must submit a copy of SF-424, 'Application for Federal Assistance'.
-If a hard copy final application is submitted, it must be signed and dated by the organization's authorized representative, and used as the cover page for the final application.
+a.
+Standard Form 424 (SF-424): Application for Federal Assistance (7/2003 version or newer).
+Applicants requesting Federal funding under this program should submit a copy of SF-424, 'Application for Federal Assistance'.
+If the applicant submits a hard copy of the application, the SF-424 should be signed and dated by the organization's authorized representative and used as the cover page for the application.
 An electronic signature and date stamp will automatically be included on SF-424 forms submitted via Grants.gov.

-Standard Form 424A (SF-424A): Budget Information for Non-construction Programs (please include a separate form for each year of funding and for each proposed sub-award of
+b.
+Standard Form 424A (SF-424A): Budget Information for Non-construction Programs (includes a separate form for each year of funding and for each proposed sub-award.

-\$25,000 or more).
 Applicants are required to submit a SF-424A Budget Form to summarize the budget for the proposed scope of work.
 The first column of Sections A and B shows the federal funds requested, while the second column of Sections A and B shows the non-federal matching funds provided for the project.
-Total award funding is shown in the final column of Section B. Non-federal funding is broken out by source in Section C. Forecasted cash needs in Section D should be inclusive of all funding for the project.
+Total award funding is shown in the final column of Section B. Non-federal funding is broken out by source in Section C. Forecasted cash needs in Section D should be inclusive of all funding for multiyear projects.
 Federal and non-federal funds should be expended at a similar rate throughout the course of the project.
 Section E may be left blank.
 Section F summarizes the direct charges in line 21 and lists the indirect charges requested; please show the rate used in line 22.
-Please note that completion of the SF-424A form as described above represents NOAA's preference and may not be consistent with the instructions that accompany the SF-424A form.
+Multi-year awards will have out year funds shown in Section E. Please note that completion of the SF-424A form as described above represents NOAA's preference and may not be consistent with the instructions that accompany the SF-424A form.
 All budget figures should match the funding requested on the application cover sheet and correspond with the descriptions contained in the project and budget narratives.

-All subawards should also be accompanied by a separate SF-424A form to fully document the proposed subaward budget.
+Each proposed sub-award of \$30,000 or more should be accompanied by a separate SF-424A form to fully document the proposed sub award budget.

-Standard Form 424B (SF-424B): Assurances for Non-Construction Programs Applicants are required to submit a signed SF-424B, 'Assurances for Non-Construction Programs'.
+c.
+Standard Form SF-424B: Assurances for Non-Construction Programs Applicants are required to submit a signed SF-424B, 'Assurances for Non-Construction Programs'.